-4.1-B. TARDINESS
+4.1-B Tardy: Tardiness is not accepted in the Vocational Nursing Program.
+Students are either present on time or they are absent.
 It is disruptive to students who are on time for a tardy student to enter the classroom with books and backpacks.
 It also demonstrates a lack of caring and lack of respect for classmates for the tardy student to disrupt class.
 The LVN program is a professional program, tardiness is not acceptable!
 If a student is tardy, they will be counted absent.
-The student may still join the class if the door is open, if the door is closed, the student should wait until it's opened before entering the classroom.
+The student may still join the class if the door is open, if the door is closed, the student should wait until it is opened before entering the classroom.
 See Exam policy regarding expectations on tardiness for exams.

-4.1-C. ATTENDANCE RECORDS

-Because the student is an adult learner, each student should keep his/her own record of absence.
+4.1-C. ATTENDANCE RECORDS: Because the student is an adult learner, each student should keep his/her own record of absence.
 Faculty is under NO obligation to inform a student of absences; the student will be notified when he/she no longer meets program objectives because of excessive absences and the student is being withdrawn.
-Should the student believe a discrepancy exists, the student should submit the notice in writing to the Program Director within 24 hours of notification.
+Should the student believe a discrepancy exists, the student should submit the notice in writing to the course instructor within 24 hours of notification.